Note: Residence Orders and Contact Orders (in Private Law) are now called Child Arrangements Orders.

 Adoption has the following disadvantages as a Permanence Plan:

-In order to achieve this in a timely fashion, the case should be booked into the Fostering and Adoption Panel prior to the final hearing for the Care Proceedings.
-In order to make an informed recommendation that a child should be adopted, the Panel will need to have access to all of the available information regarding the case.
+The plan for adoption has to have been presented to the Agency Decision Maker and agreed, to enable the plan for adoption to be progressed.
+In order to make an informed recommendation the Agency Decision Maker needs to have access to all of the available information regarding the case.
 This will include any reports submitted during the proceedings.

 A child for whom adoption is thought to be a likely outcome may be placed with prospective adopters who have been given temporary approval as foster carers.
 This can be where the child's plan is likely to become adoption, but other options have not yet been ruled out for that child.Approved prospective adopters can be given temporary approval as foster carers under 25A of the Care Planning, Placement and Case Review (England) Regulations 2010.
-This temporary foster carer approval process can be carried out at the same time as the adopter approval process.
+Temporary foster carer approval was previously carried out at the same time as the adopter approval process, however in light of the development of Adopt London South as part of Regionalisation of Adoption the prospective adopters would need to be approved by Merton ADM.

 A permanent fostering arrangement can be with either a family member, Connected Person or friend who has been approved as a foster carer specifically for the child, or with an in-house or Independent Fostering Agency carer.
 In the latter cases this may originate as a permanent arrangement, in that a carer has been sought to meet the needs of a particular child and the match agreed by the appropriate panel; or it may have developed from a short term arrangement in which case the carer will need to be reassessed in view of the long-term nature of the relationship.

-Permanent fostering arrangements will be confirmed through a selection/matching meeting chaired by a Head of Service or the Team Manager Adoption and Permanence.Long-term or permanent fostering is distinct from other permanency options in that the child remains 'Looked After' and thus subject to all relevant procedures including reviews and medicals.
+Permanent fostering arrangements will be confirmed through a selection/matching meeting chaired by a Head of Service or a Team Manager.Long-term or permanent fostering is distinct from other permanency options in that the child remains 'Looked After' and thus subject to all relevant procedures including reviews and medicals.

 Long-term fostering has the following advantages as a Permanence Plan: